sagemath/sagewiki_to_gh-2022-10-10/days92.md

 This is the webpage for a workshop on '''''Software tools for mathematics''''' to be held '''''22-26 January 2018''''' in '''''Morelia, Michoacán, Mexico'''''.

+The workshop has two self-contained parts

+  * a two-day [[https://software-carpentry.org/|Software Carpentry]] training about general productivity tools
+  * a three-day part on mathematical software and databases

-All are welcome and encouraged to attend this workshop!
+All are welcome and encouraged to attend either or both parts of this workshop!

   * there will be special focus on getting complete beginners started
   * we will help semi-beginners get more proficient